 Personal and commercial boat owners can benefit from utilizing a savvy, high-tech navigation system like marine GPS.

-If it’s good enough for the U.S army, it will surely help you find your way across the ocean as well.
+If it’s good enough for the U.S. Army, it will surely help you find your way across the ocean as well.

 Marine GPS devices work by retrieving position and location information via three to four satellites.

-So, whether you’re riding down waterways, lakes, or oceans, a marine GPS system will help you navigate through even the roughest water obstructions.
+So, whether you’re riding down waterways, lakes, or oceans, a marine GPS will help you navigate through even the roughest water obstructions.

 Best GPS Fishfinder with Chirp Traditional Transducer